AryanSrivastava007/Expense-Tracker/README.md

 2. Fill in the form with date, category, description, and amount.
 3. Click **"Add Expense"** to insert the transaction.
 4. View updated totals and visual charts.
-5. Use **"Download CSV"** or **"Download Excel"** to export your data.

----

-## 📦 Exporting Data

-Your data can be exported using the backend API provided in `server.js`.

-- POST request to `/api/export/csv`
-- POST request to `/api/export/excel`

-These endpoints generate downloadable CSV or Excel files with your transaction history.

 ---

 ## 🛠 Future Enhancements